 Km.
-83 Carretera Federal #200, Quemaro,
+83 Carretera Federal #200, Quemaro, Costalegre, Jalisco, Mexico

-While you may not arrive at Las Alamandas like the multi–millionaires do (via the resort's private paved landing strip), you'll appreciate the same remote splendor and personalized service offered at one of Mexico's most exclusive destinations.
-You can hire car service for the two–hour trip from either Puerto Vallarta or Manzanillo, but adventurous types may choose instead to drive a rental car, with the last stretch along dirt roads that require dodging stray dogs and "free range" chickens.
+While you may not arrive at Las Alamandas like the multi–millionaires do (via the resort's private landing strip), you'll appreciate the same remote splendor and personalized service offered at one of Mexico's most exclusive destinations.
+You can hire car service for the roughly two–hour trip from either Puerto Vallarta or Manzanillo, but adventurous types may choose instead to drive a rental car, with the last stretch along dirt roads that require dodging stray dogs and "free range" chickens.
 Once inside the guarded gates though, you'll discover a spectacular oasis situated on over 1,500 acres of lush gardens and pristine shoreline.

 Las Alamandas is a thoroughly Mexican hideaway with rustic, romantic elegance that is hard to top elsewhere in the country.
 This self–proclaimed "Paradise Found" is the creation of Isabel Goldsmith, granddaughter of Bolivian tin king Antenor Patino.
 The resort's exclusive reputation has made it a favorite haven among royalty, supermodels, and celebs.

-The resort went through a major renovation in 2012, adding more suites and upgrading all of the existing ones with new furniture, linens, or even private whirlpools.
+The resort went through a major renovation in 2012, adding more suites and upgrading all of the existing ones with new furniture, linens, and private whirlpools.
 Newly constructed and revamped ones have double showers and walk-in closets.
 The suites and villas are so distinctive—all making great use of Mexican handicrafts and textiles—that it's best to browse around the website or call for guidance to choose the best option.
 Unless you're just going to go for the best or you're the bride to be.
 Then go for the expansive presidential suite pictured immediately above.

 If you want to stay active doing something other than celeb–spotting (on the grounds or in the cinema room), there's plenty to keep you occupied exploring the area.
 You'll find a single tennis court, boogie boarding, kayaking, mountain biking, yoga, horseback riding, and boat excursions to keep you busy.
+Staffers will give you a tour of the grounds by ATV.
 But it's perfectly acceptable (and suggested) to pass on diversions in favor of poolside lounging under the shade of a thatched palapa.

 Web Address: www.alamandas.com

-Total Number of Rooms: 18 rooms in eight villas
+Total Number of Rooms: 16 rooms in eight villas

-Published rates: $371 to $2,399
+Published rates: $342 to $2,399

-Review and photos by Timothy Scott, updated 2013
+Review and photos by Timothy Scott